-5 ObjectFurnace Center Tourists can see how to make a fire stove at this attraction.
-In addition to seeing, tourists will also Afternoon Tour practice directly in making this firebox as in the 1001 oyster herbal tourism object.
-Furnaces can be Village VII brought home by paying 20 thousand per stove. village vii 6 Tourists will be invited to plow the fields traditionally.
-Tourists will also be invited to take a Afternoon Traditional napin the fields, guided by local farmers so that 71110011 RicePlantingAttractions the nandur process is good and correct.
-The Hamlet I sensation felt will be different because everything Hanneti is made with the concept of "back to nature".
-7 Tourists can enjoy authentic Balinese dances such Evening ObjectBalinese Dance as Kecak dance, ngibing dance, etc. In addition, Evering Tour tourists can learn to play gamelan and learn to Village VII dance. village vil
+5 ObjectFurnace Center Tour Tourists can see how to make a fire stove at this attraction.
+In addition to seeing, tourists will also practice directly in making this firebox as in the Afternoon oyster herbal tourism object.
+Furnaces can be brought home by paying 20 thousand per stove.
+Village VII Tourists will be invited to plow the fields traditionally.
+Tourists will also be invited to take a Afternoon 6 6 Traditional RicePlantingAttractions napin the fields, guided by local farmers so that the nandur process is good and correct.
+The sensation felt will be different because everything is made with the concept of "back to nature".
+Hamlet I 7 ObjectBalinese Dance Tourists can enjoy authentic Balinese dances such as Kecak dance, ngibing dance, etc. In addition, Evening / Tour tourists can learn to play gamelan and learn to dance.
+Village VII based on the results of a study from the Unila research team.
+The development of eco-tourism by utilizing social media resulted in the developmentof a tourist attraction in the village of BradjaHarjosari.Based on the Recreation Opportunity Spectrum (ROS) method, various spectrums of recreational opportunities are obtained with their respective characteristics.
+According to Sujadi, development is a process or step to develop a new product to improve an existing product that can be accounted for.